 The AFI Board of Directors are supported by high-level committees that it establishes to provide specialized support in accordance to the respective Committee’s Terms of Reference.

 Global Standards and Policy Committee: AFI’s Global Standards and Policy Committee provides guidance and advice for AFI’s engagement and peer learning initiative with international Standard-Setting Bodies, and oversees policy and programs initiatives proposed by AFI Working Groups and AFI Management Unit.
-Members are: Bank Negara Malaysia, Bangladesh Bank, Central Bank of Kenya, Reserve Bank of Malawi, Comisión Nacional Bancaria y de Valores (CNBV) Mexico, Banco Central del Paraguay, and Central Bank of the Russian Federation.
+Members are: Central Bank of Kenya (Chair), Central Bank of the Russian Federation (Vice-Chair), Bangladesh Bank, Reserve Bank of Malawi, Comisión Nacional Bancaria y de Valores (CNBV) Mexico and Banco Central del Paraguay.

 Gender and Women’s Financial Inclusion Committee: AFI’s Gender and Women’s Financial Inclusion Committee provides leadership on advancing and promoting women’s financial inclusion in the AFI Network.
-Members are: Bank of Zambia, Central Bank of Egypt, Central Bank of Lesotho, National Bank of Rwanda, National Bank of Cambodia and Banco Central de Reserva de El Salvador.
+Members are: Bank of Zambia (Chair), Central Bank of Egypt (Vice-Chair), Central Bank of Lesotho, National Bank of Rwanda, National Bank of Cambodia, Banco Central de Reserva de El Salvador and Da Afghanistan Bank.

 Advisory Group: AFI’s Advisory Group provides strategic advice to the AFI Board of Directors and Management Unit in order to promote sustainable value to AFI members with the ultimate goal of achieving AFI’s vision.
 Members are generally partners (non-AFI members) who provide external stakeholder perspective on financial inclusion and may include AFI’s funding partners, intellectual partners, and experts in financial inclusion global advocacy.